 These are 5 reasons that I feel, are enough to shake us out of our belief that things will get better without the internet.
 These reasons, although they apply to the use of technology as a whole, are not enough when it comes to deciding whether to give your child a mobile phone or a tablet.
 That is a totally different topic and another hornet’s nest that we so want to kick!

 Have you been bothered by your child’s internet usage?
-Do you worry about the impact of technology on our kids?
-Do share your thoughts.
+Do you worry about the impact of technology on your kids too?
+Do you agree that you should not ban screen time?
 Join us on Facebook!

 More posts you may like: